UCSCLibrary/BulkMetadataEditor/README.md

 editing metadata in Omeka collections of digital objects by providing tools for administrators to edit many items at once based on prespecified rules.

-If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey] (https://docs.google.com/forms/d/1sfct41zxTelXFlyBwtsT1u33nRl7GGofSTt06d1SDMQ/viewform?usp=send_form "User Survey")
+If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey].

 Installation
 ------------